Throwzone Academy is pleased to announce our 14th Annual Summer Baseball Training Program!

 However, given the current pandemic the nation is experiencing, we’ve obviously done our research in order to plan on the right way to handle this summer training.
 Know that what we plan on doing is going to be great from the start.

 This year we’re going the limit the number of attendees and work in small groups so we can comply with CDC guidelines and keep everyone safe and healthy.

 The goal of the summer program will be to further aid the explosive nature of throwing through our unique core and leg strength conditioning systems not found anywhere else in Southern California.

 In the end, it is a colossal waste of time.
-You can find articles from friends of mine like Kyle Boddy, Randy Sullivan, and Eric Cressey, which all read the same way: Development trumps ALL games played.
+Articles from friends of mine like Kyle Boddy, Randy Sullivan, and Eric Cressey, all read the same way: Development trumps ALL games played.
 In order to make long-lasting changes, training in an environment where arm care, health, velocity and recovery is key.

 The most important training for a baseball player, to ready himself for the next season, is to develop his skills in an environment that prides itself on the total development of the highly skilled pitcher.